More about Mote Beach Tea

 Caffeine is an important consideration, especially sensitive as we are here in Florida.
-Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but to the novice or the beginning tea drinker, caffeine can create problems.
+Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but caffeine can create problems for the novice or the beginning tea drinker.
 A wonderfully flavored black tea like our Organic Strawbango might not be the best tea to drink after dinner.
-I always ask the server for their home number, when ordering herbal or caffeine free beverages, so if I am awake at 2:30 in the morning, I know who to call.
-When in doubt, go with an herbal, rooibos or fruit tea.
-You can’t go wrong with our Organic Peppermint, Selby Select Rooibos or Siesta Tea (fruit tea)
+I always ask the server for their home number when ordering herbal or caffeine-free beverages, so if I am awake at 2:30 in the morning, I know who to call.
+When in doubt, go with an herbal, rooibos, or fruit tea.
+You can’t go wrong with our Organic Peppermint, Selby Select Rooibos, or Siesta Tea (fruit tea)

-2. Loose leaf tea or teabags
+2. Loose leaf tea or tea bags

-We are quite partial to loose leaf tea at Local Tea Co, tea lovers and experienced tea drinkers tend to prefer a loose leaf tea.
-The tea typically will be of a better quality, fresher and a much better value.
-It cost money for the convenience of bagging tea!
-Loose leaf teas also provides more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
-That said, teabags especially biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
-Check out the many options of our tea samplers available in loose leaf or in sachets.
+We are quite partial to loose leaf tea at Local Tea Co.
+Tea lovers, and experienced tea drinkers tend to prefer loose leaf tea.
+The tea typically will be of better quality, fresher, and a much better value.
+It cost money for the convenience of bagged tea!
+Loose-leaf teas also provide more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
+That said, teabags, especially the biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
+Check out the many options of our tea samplers available in loose-leaf or sachets.
 If they don’t love the tea, it can always be served to guests when they come over for a cuppa.

 3. Flavored tea or and pure blends

-Would you rather a gift of Organic Sarasotan Breakfast blend (an unflavored pure blended tea) or our Organic Earl Grey (flavored with the oil of Bergamot), this may be the easiest comparison.
-Though there are so many spectacular blended teas from our Goji Green or Jasmine green tea with flowers to our Cochin Masala Chai or our many rooibos blends.
+Would you rather a gift of Organic Sarasotan Breakfast blend (an unflavored pure blended tea) or our Organic Earl Grey (flavored with Oil of Bergamot)?
+This may be the easiest comparison.
+There are so many spectacular blended teas from our Goji Green or Jasmine green tea with flowers to our Cochin Masala Chai or our many rooibos blends.
 What is better than a strong cup of pinhead gunpowder green tea or a pure Organic Sencha.
 Maybe a pot of our ruby Organic Red Berries that you can share with the kids or enjoy as an iced tea later in the day.
-Tough one, but that is why you are an expert gift giver, and you really can’t go too wrong!!
+Tough one, but that is why you are an expert gift-giver, and you really can’t go too wrong!!

 Is the gift for a serious tea drinker, someone loaded with tea accessories?
 Do they really need another tea ball with an elf Fob?
 Go with an expensive porcelain mug with painted flowers.
 Our cat mugs sold incredibly well at our Selby Gardens Tea Shop, and they still sell floral mugs in the Garden Shop.
-Or for a more modern gift, one of the newer steep-in-one traveling mugs.
-There are lots of options for tea lovers, and for the newbie just starting their tea journey, a box of tea bags or a few mesh balls of different sizes or tea spoons will spark a conversation.
-Or get them an inspired gift, maybe a bamboo tea basket and challenge them to figure it out!
-And there is also the whole category of things that can be added to tea that make for a wonderful gifts, honey or jams are always welcome.
+Or, for a more modern gift, one of the newer steep-in-one traveling mugs.
+There are lots of tea lovers’ options, and for the newbie just starting their tea journey, a box of tea bags or a few mesh balls of different sizes or teaspoons will spark a conversation.
+Or get them an inspired gift, maybe a bamboo tea basket, and challenge them to figure it out!
+And there is also the whole category of things that can be added to tea that make for wonderful gifts; honey or jams are always welcome.

 Most important is not to overthink your gift.
-The person you are gifting is going to appreciate the gesture you are making, and the thought behind this gift.
-They will love it as much they love you.
-Find a clever and creative tea, we recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
-Find a tea that has some meaning, or to be realistic, something that can easily be ‘Regifted’.
+The person you are gifting will appreciate the gesture you are making and the thought behind this gift.
+They will love it as much as they love you.
+Find a clever and creative tea.
+We recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
+Find a tea with some meaning or be realistic, something that can easily be ‘Regifted.’

 Let’s get started.

-- Quality loose leaf tea will give you the best taste but this is also a good way to use tea bags you have had in your pantry for too long.
+- Quality loose leaf tea will give you the best taste, but this is also a good way to use tea bags you have had in your pantry for too long.
 Life is too short to drink lousy tea, so mix and match and use it!

-- Next you will need some T Sacs.
+- Next, you will need some T Sacs.
 Put your tea in the T SAC, but don’t pack it too full to allow room for infusion and flavor to release.
 Use a second T SAC rather than overpacking.
 A tea maker such as the Timolina or Magic Filter works exceptionally well.

-- Fill a sealed container with cold water and place the T sac with the tea in cold water and then straight into the refrigerator for a period of 10-18 hours or longer.
+- Fill a sealed container with cold water and place the T sac with the tea in cold water, and then straight into the refrigerator for a period of 10-18 hours or longer.
 The tea will be deeper in color and flavor if infused for a longer time.
 Take the tea out of the water after 24 hours as we have found leaving the tea in the container will cause the tea to spoil faster.

-This slow, gentle process results in a much smoother, naturally clear, clean and sweet tasting tea that will last for 3 days.
+This slow, gentle process results in a much smoother, naturally clear, clean, and sweet-tasting tea that will last for 3 days.
 Do not be tempted to keep your tea too long and risk the possibility of spoilage.
 We are confident this is unlikely to happen as you will love the taste so much you will want to drink more!

-Make up a gallon right now and enjoy it tomorrow.
+Make up a gallon right now, and enjoy it tomorrow.

 My usual answer to the first question, “What is the best tea for me to drink?” is quite simple, the tea that you like the best!

 For me, Green Tea is simply the best tea because of the powerful health benefits associated with drinking green tea.
-The truth of the matter is that if you really don’t like green tea, the chances are that you will not drink sufficient quantity of green tea to achieve the promised healthy enhancements.
+The truth of the matter is that if you really don’t like green tea, the chances are that you will not drink a sufficient quantity of green tea to achieve the promised healthy enhancements.

 Now the second question, my favorite tea, has become quite complicated.
 I have many favorites and drink different teas at different times of the day.

 MY POINT IS?
 There is a favorite tea out there for everybody.
 There is no good excuse for not drinking tea.
-As I have said before, find what you like and drink lots of it.
+As I have said before, please find what you like and drink lots of it.

 The Tea Team

-You may have noticed our new mantra, “THINK OUT OF THE BAG”.
+You may have noticed our new mantra, “THINK OUT OF THE BAG.”
 We have tried it on for a few weeks and think it may be time to provide some details about what we are trying to do at Local Tea Company.

-During the course of a typical week we sample teas to many visitors at Selby Gardens and the Downtown Farmer’s Market here in Sarasota.
-We talk tea, and find many tea drinkers thrilled to engage us with their favorite tea tales.
+During the course of a typical week, we sample teas to many visitors at Selby Gardens and the Downtown Farmer’s Market here in Sarasota.
+We talk tea and find many tea drinkers thrilled to engage us with their favorite tea tales.
 Yes, we love our job.

-It comes as no surprise that many people use tea bags.
+It comes as no surprise that many people use teabags.
 But shocking is how many people have never tasted loose leaf tea.
 Sad to think so many people are missing out on the wonderfully unique experience of loose leaf tea.

 There are several reasons to choose loose leaf over tea bag tea, and we offer them here.
-If you, our fellow tea lovers have other reasons we failed to mention, please share…
+If you, our fellow tea lovers, have other reasons we failed to mention, please share…

 Loose leaf tea is perfect for brewing a pot of tea to share with others, the starting point for a meaningful conversation.
 Offering a cup of properly steeped loose leaf tea is a wonderfully kind gesture, hard for anyone to refuse.